cebarros/QCD_JER_Analysis/README.md

 ```
 kinit <username>@FNAL.GOV
-ssh -L localhost:8888:localhost:8888  <username>@cmslpc-sl7.fnal.gov
+ssh <username>@cmslpc-sl7.fnal.gov -L 8888:localhost:8888
 ```

-Next you must obatin a voms ticket, make a working area, and clone this repository to that area:
+Next we must obatin a voms ticket, make a working area, and clone this repository to that area:

 ```
 voms-proxy-init -voms cms